-The railway system in Thailand is very well-organised and an overnight train is an excellent way to travel long distances.
-You’ll get to meet lots of other travellers and locals as well as save on accommodation costs.
-We’ll reserve your seats for you and usually you’ll be seated opposite each other.
-The trains have a 1st, 2nd and 3rd class and usually we’ll book a 2nd class seat for you; the beds are just as comfy as 1st class with enough room for bags.
+The railway system in Thailand is very well-organised and an overnight train is an excellent way to travel long distances and you’ll get to meet lots of other travellers and locals along the way.
+The trains have a 1st, 2nd and 3rd class; usually, we book 2nd class, the beds are just as comfy as 1st class with enough room for bags.
 It’s worth taking a warm jumper to keep snug in the air-conditioning and you can store your luggage in the racks.
-There are shared (squat) toilets and wash basins where you can freshen up.
+There are shared (usually squat) toilets and wash basins where you can freshen up.
 In 1st class you will get a private compartment for two with a bunk bed and sink.
 Train tickets can only be purchased 8 weeks prior to the travelling date but we usually have no issues securing tickets.
 Occasionally at peak travel times e.g. Christmas, we may not be able to, in these instances, we will work with you to find an alternative.

 The trains have a separate restaurant car where you can get good food and drinks.
 However, if you’ve got time, we also recommend buying some snacks at the station before you board the train.
 In the evening the train steward will turn your seat into a comfy bed with clean sheets, a pillow and a blanket and the car is transformed into a long row of bunk beds.
 There are curtains for each bed so you’ll have a bit of privacy.
 We book the train journeys as far in advance as possible as they tend to fill up fast, especially around the holidays.